 Regretting the day such a fool could be born.

-The pause was so gloomy, but luckily brief
+The mood had turned gloomy, but luckily brief

 She heeded his words and then with a smile

-Decked him so sweetly, floored by one punch
+Decked him so sweetly, he was floored with one punch

 A huddle of hopefuls propelled a fresh swain

-With nothing to lose and beauty to gain.
+With nothing to lose and much beauty to gain.

 He carried himself with swagger and charm